Sparkplug Decode

 A custom topic prefix can also be specified using the setTopicPrefix API

 command.
-In this case, the topics for edge nodes and devices will be of the
+In this case, the spBv1.0 prefix will be replaced with the custom

 Decoding disabled